DMLGuide/DMLGuide.github.io/examples/GN.md

 ## Final model

 The procedure above is suitable for "work-in-progress".

+{: .highlight }
-For "final" results (e.g., for publication), a researcher should:
+> For "final" results (e.g., for publication), a researcher should:
+>

-1. Set the random number seed(s) for replicability.
+> 1. Set the random number seed(s) for replicability.
-2. Consider using multiple cross-fit splits and aggregate them.
+> 2. Consider using multiple cross-fit splits and aggregate them.
-3. Consider using other stacking methods.
+> 3. Validate the choice of machine learner, e.g., by inspecting cross-validate loss measures or through model averaging approaches such as short-stacking.

 Cross-fitting introduces randomness by using a random split into cross-fit folds.
 A straightfoward way to reduce the sensitivity of the results to the split is to re-estimate using different cross-fit splits and aggregate the results.
 Aggregation can use the median or the mean.